thomas9t/spatial-econ-cnn/README.md

 3. Download pretrained model weights ([GoogleDrive](https://drive.google.com/drive/folders/1n8znM2_A3Q6RLhVRxgU1HBW8FG_g6ndY?usp=sharing))
 4. Move into `weights/` directory and un-compress `tar -xvf ..`
 5. Run the script `run.sh`.
 The script will create a virtual-environment, install dependencies and run scripts for training.
 There are several different run configurations listed in `run.sh` which can reproduce various aspects of the paper (e.g. `RGB only` models or models with nighlights).
 Inspect `run.sh` for more detail.

+## Phase (3) - Predictions

+Predictions and geographic shapefiles at the level of our large images can be accessed [here](https://drive.google.com/drive/folders/1JZ_AnYVqfM1AxX5Gzfin0Lw0s_20ilB9?usp=sharing).
+Also shared is a version which has been geographically crosswalked to 2010 Census Blocks.
+The unique identifier for images is img_id, and for Census Blocks is gisjoin (as defined by NHGIS [here](https://www.nhgis.org/geographic-crosswalks)).
+Within each file are predictions of income and population which are generated in our out of sample model (as described in section 3.4).
+The variable inc_0_feature for example refers to the predicted log income in 2000, using the model including initial conditions.
+The variable dpop_9_19, conversely is our prediction of the log change in population from 2009 to 2019, in the model excluding initial conditions.
+Note that difference predictions are not crosswalked to the Block version of these data.